 David got his start at KDKA as a writer in 1991 before being promoted to a newscast producer.
 It wasn’t long, though, before he was in front of the camera, first as the Westmoreland County Bureau Chief and then later as the Beaver/Butler Bureau Chief.
 Since 2001, he has been reporting primarily for the 11 p.m. news.

 Among the news events David has covered: Pope Benedict’s visit to the U.S., the shootings at Virginia Tech, the aftermath of Hurricane Katrina, the Amish schoolhouse shootings, the death of Mayor Bob O’Connor, the crash of Flight 427 and Richard Baumhammers’ shooting spree.

-David also co-hosts KDKA-TV’s newsmagazine “Your Pittsburgh” with Kimberly Gill.
-The show highlights new and exciting things happening in our area.
-In addition to hosting, he’s the program’s executive producer.
+David also co-hosts KDKA-TV’s newsmagazine “Your Pittsburgh,” which highlights new and exciting things happening in our area.
+In addition to hosting, he’s the program’s creator and executive producer.